Writing

 FAQ

-It explains what went wrong in plain language, avoids blaming the user, and tells them how to fix it or what to try next.
-A good error message turns frustration into a quick recovery rather than leaving the user stuck at a dead end.
+Three things: it states what went wrong in plain language, it does not blame the user, and it gives a clear next step — try again, refresh, contact support.
+A message that does all three turns a frustrating moment into a quick recovery rather than a dead end.

 You might also like